digicatapult/sqnc-documentation/docs/tokenModels/guardRails.md

 # Guard Rails

 To ensure integrity of data within transactions (and therefore on chain), it's possible to define custom processes that validate transactions.
 When a user attempts to run a transaction to create or burn tokens, they also supply a validating process (a process ID and version number).
 If the validation fails, the transaction will not run.
-Processes are stored on chain and managed using [`dscp-process-management`](https://github.com/digicatapult/dscp-process-management/).
+Processes are stored on chain and managed using [`veritable-process-management`](https://github.com/digicatapult/dscp-process-management/).

 This method is called Guard Railing - it is difficult, and perhaps counter productive, to over restrict what can be in a transaction, however a few simple rules for each transaction type can greatly improve the quality of data on chain, and reduce typos or tokens with missing data from permanently ending up on chain.

 ## Writing processes

-`dscp-node` has a set of [restrictions](https://github.com/digicatapult/dscp-node/#restrictions) that can be combined with [binary operators](https://github.com/digicatapult/dscp-node/#binary-operations) using postfix notation.
+`veritable-node` has a set of [restrictions](https://github.com/digicatapult/dscp-node/#restrictions) that can be combined with [binary operators](https://github.com/digicatapult/dscp-node/#binary-operations) using postfix notation.

-Example
+Example process

 ```JSON
 [